scalabli/quo/README.rst

 Getting Started
 ================
-The most simple example of the library would look like this:
+The most simple examples of would look like this:

 **Example 1**